pagefaultgames/pokerogue/MEs_Proposal_Guide.md

 - Space
 - Volcano
 - Wasteland

 #### NON-EXTREME_BIOMES

 Every other biome not on [`EXTREME_BIOMES`](https://github.com/AsdarDevelops/PokeRogue-Events/blob/Asdar/MEs_Proposal_Guide.md#extreme_biomes)

 ### HUMAN_TRANSITABLE_BIOMES

-for __people__, things like trainers, traders, youngster Joey and the people of the world.
+For **__people__**, things like trainers, traders, youngster Joey and the people of the world.
 These are the biomes where you would feaseably find human beings during your journey.

 They are: TOWN, PLAIN, GRASS, TALL_GRASS, METROPOLIS, FOREST, SWAMP, BEACH, LAKE, MOUNTAIN, BADLANDS, CAVE, DESERT, ICE_CAVE, MEADOW, POWER_PLANT, GRAVEYARD, DOJO, FACTORY, RUINS, CONSTRUCTION_SITE, JUNGLE, FAIRY_CAVE, TEMPLE, SLUM, SNOWY_FOREST, ISLAND, LABORATORY

 ### CIVILIZATION_BIOMES
-these are the places where you might find not only people, but also __are or can be near buildings__, a PKMN Center, a shopping center, a school.
+These are the places where you might find not only people, but also __are or can be near buildings__, a PKMN Center, a shopping center, a school.

 They are: TOWN, PLAINS, GRASS, TALL_GRASS, METROPOLIS, BEACH, LAKE, MEADOW, POWER_PLANT, GRAVEYARD, DOJO, FACTORY, CONSTRUCTION_SITE, SLUM, ISLAND